patmonardo/Yoga/Idea/Yoga/YS-I.43.md

         -   **Necessity of Separation:** While oneness is preserved, the act of thinking introduces a necessary, inessential separation.
         -   **Non-Impact on Essence:** This separation does not compromise the unified essence.
     -   **Framework Alignment:**
-        -   **Manas (Lower Mind):** Engages in necessary separations for processing without affecting the core essence.
         -   **Buddhi (Higher Intellect):** Ensures that these separations remain inessential and do not distort the unified consciousness.
         -   **Laws of Citta:** Maintain the balance between unity and necessary separation, facilitating seamless synthesis.